iotaledger/identity.rs/docs/specs/iota_did_method_spec.md

 ### Revocation

-As mentioned above, revocation Verifiable Credentials is done through revoking public keys in the IOTA Identity framework.
+As mentioned above, revocation of Verifiable Credentials is done through revoking public keys in the IOTA Identity framework.
 IOTA Identity has a highly scalable solution since some identities might sign and want to revoke thousands if not millions of Verifiable Credentials.
 It is also GDPR compliant, leaving no trace, not even a hash, of a verifiable credential on the Tangle.
 Below will be a brief overview of how this mechanism works, but you may read all the details in the [MerkleKeyCollection standardization document](./merkle_key_collection.md).

 #### Key Collections